andmikey/Wikiart-classification/README.md

 python3 encodings_with_style_embeddings.py
 ```

-Note that this MUST be run on the CPU for reasons explained in [implementation chalenges](#implementation-challenges) below.
+Note that this MUST be run on the CPU for reasons explained in [implementation challenges](#implementation-challenges) below.

 #### Solution